peakdefence/wingman-docs/docs/usage/ui-guide.md

 ## Dashboard

-The WINGMAN dashboard provides a comprehensive overview of your security posture:
+The WINGMAN dashboard (UPCOMING) provides a comprehensive overview of your security posture:

 ### Key Components